 Move actions and action groups

-To move an action or action group, drag and drop it to the desired location, just like with fields and columns.
+To move an action or action group, drag and drop it to the wanted location, just like with fields and columns.

-- You can move individual actions into the promoted categories, but you cannot change the order of the actions in the category.
+- You can move individual actions into the promoted categories, but you can't change the order of the actions in the category.

 - You cannot move an action group into a promoted category.